george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 135: May 3 2019

+**Today's Progress**: Going through the Tensorflow course on more advanced topics about Convolutional Neural Networks with multiple filters for RGB images.

 ## Day 134: May 2 2019

 **Today's Progress**: Reviewing CNN's concepts, convolutional layers and max pooling layers for downsampling images, learned that I can enable TF2 features in TF 1.13.1 by executing tf.enable_eager_execution()